 To date, the analyses relate to a corpus of more than 4,000,000 word-occurrences.
 All lexical data are collected in a specific electronic lexicon, the Dictionnaire Automatique Grec (Automated Greek Lexicon; DAG), designed to cover the whole vocabulary of every processed text.
 Each word form is classified under his corresponding (one or more) lemma(s) (marked by part-of-speech tags and, for such applications as word forms disambiguation, by inflectional tags; download the PDF file with the GREgORI tagset for morphological and inflectional informations).
 Gradually enriched, this lexical resource is used as a basis for lemmatization.
 Each new text analysis puts the contents of the DAG to the test and contributes to its development.

 Greek Texts are processed by UNITEX, an open-source package created by Sébastien Paumier at the Institut Gaspard Monge.
 UNITEX is used as corpus processor (working with lexical and inflectional information from the dictionary) but also as a concordancer and a textual search engine.
-Once the text has been processed, lemmatized and disambiguized lexical data are gathered in a SQL database, which makes it possible to publish concordances and lexical tools such as reverse indices or frequency indices.
+Once the text has been processed, lemmatized and disambiguized lexical data are gathered in a SQL database, which makes it possible to publish concordances and lexical tools such as reverse indices or frequency indices, commun specific vocabulary lists.

 Between 1990 and 2012, lemmatized concordances were published in the Thesaurus Patrum Graecorum series, a subset of the Corpus Christianorum.